Replacing the capacitor in a window air conditioner is not a difficult task, but care must be taken, so no harm is done to yourself or to the unit.

 If you have no experience in HVAC, electrical, or another equivalent background, it would be best to buy a new unit since high voltage is fed into the capacitor.

-Most all air conditioning systems use large capacitors to help the compressor start and the condensing fan motor turn on.
+Most air conditioning systems use large capacitors to help the compressor start and the condensing fan motor turn on.

-There can be differences with units but most will use a capacitor to either help start a component or help it run evenly with no high or low spikes.
+There can be differences with units, but most will use a capacitor to either help start a component or help it run evenly with no high or low spikes.

-Most units will use a Dual Round capacitor that is two capacitors in one package.
+Most units will use a Dual Round capacitor, that is, two capacitors in one package.
 This is done to save on space as two separate capacitors would take up more room.

 Symptoms of a bad capacitor include the compressor not starting or the condensing fan not coming on.

-Before testing or working with the capacitor be sure the unit is unplugged and discharge it as it can still hold a charge that can give a shock even while not plugged in.
+Before testing or working with the capacitor, be sure the unit is unplugged and discharge it, as it can still hold a charge that can give a shock even while not plugged in.

-Discharging the capacitor is done by grounding a leg of a wire and touching each leg of the Cap for 3-5 seconds making sure it is drained of any charge.
+Discharging the capacitor is done by grounding a leg of a wire and touching each leg of the Cap for 3-5 seconds, making sure it is drained of any charge.

-If you have no experience draining a capacitor call a professional.
+If you have no experience draining a capacitor, call a professional.

-Before testing it or replacing the CAP be sure to label the wires and take pictures so the correct leads go back to the correct legs.
+Before testing it or replacing the CAP be sure to label the wires and take pictures, so the correct leads go back to the correct legs.

 Read here for more on HVAC capacitors testing and replacement.

-Once a capacitor is found to be bad it must be replaced.
-The values on the capacitor including micro farads and voltage must match the one being replaced.
+Once a capacitor is found to be bad, it must be replaced.
+The values on the capacitor, including micro farads and voltage, must match the one being replaced.